 Baraka through his writings strived to create a cultural identity independent from mainstream white America.
 His inspiration to craft a black aesthetic through his poetry, drama and fiction came through jazz music which he believed to be an art that purely belonged to the African.
-This belief was further confirmed with his quest to explore the African history in America which unveiled the roots of jazz and blues in connection with the beginning of American Negroes.
+This belief was further confirmed with his quest to explore the African history in America which unveiled the roots of jazz and blues in connection with the beginning of African Americans.

 Amiri Baraka has a countless number of famous essays, poems and writing pieces to his name and each one is a complete depiction of his thoughts at any moment.
 A few of his writings that depict a turning point in his career include ‘Hymn for Lanie Poo’, ‘Cuba Libre, Afrikan Revolution’ and ‘Somebody Blew Up America.’
 Although penned down at different times, they have one thing in common, i.e. his opinions about Afrocentrism.
 Apart from this, he has also considered the subjects of political and social development of African-American music for his writings.